 1. The Perennial Care Manual (Buy on Amazon)

 by Nancy J. Ondra

-If you grow any perennials, you should own this book!
+If you grow any perennial flowers, you should own this book!
 This book is written in an approachable style for new gardeners and gives general perennial care advice in addition to detailed information on 125 popular perennials.
-You’ll learn what perennials to choose for your garden, and how to take care of them.
-If you only own one perennial care book, this one should be it!

-- The Well-Tended Perennial Garden: The Essential Guide to Planting and Pruning Techniques
+2. The Well-Tended Perennial Garden: The Essential Guide to Planting and Pruning Techniques (Amazon link)

 by Tracy DiSabato-Aust

-- The Homeowner’s Complete Tree & Shrub Handbook
+3. The Homeowner's Complete Tree & Shrub Handbook (Amazon link)

 by Penelope O’Sullivan

-- Tending Your Garden: A Year-Round Guide to Garden Maintenance
+4. Tending Your Garden: A Year-Round Guide to Garden Maintenance (Amazon link)

 by Gordon and Mary Hayward